Panama Canal Gatun Locks aerial view

 🔐 The Lock System: How Ships Climb Mountains

-Ships are raised 26 meters from sea level to cross the continental divide
+Ships are raised 26 metres from sea level to cross the continental divide

 🌊